ucsd-cse112-sp19/team13/CONTRIBUTING.md

 # Contributing to Friday Native Web Components

-> Please read these guidelines before submitting an issue, filing a feature request, or contributing code.
+> Please read these guidelines before proposing a feature request or contributing code.

 ## :question: Got a Question?